 Concussions are another common “impact injury,” and are the result of the brain being rattled around inside the skull.
 They can range from mild to severe, with symptoms like headaches, light sensitivity, trouble sleeping, or things like memory loss, extreme personality change, and seizures.
 Concussions should be treated very seriously, and require medical attention to ensure that they are handled properly.

-If you have suffered from injuries in a car accident that someone else caused, contact us now to learn about your legal options and the possibility of seeking additional personal injury damages.
+If you have suffered from injuries in a car accident that someone else caused, contact our Orange County car accident lawyers now to learn about your legal options and the possibility of seeking additional personal injury damages.
 Do not go any further in your contact with the insurance company representatives until you have obtained legal counsel so that you can be confident that you are getting the most money possible for what you have been through.
 You are likely entitled to more compensation than you initially realize, and it is our job to ensure that you get what you deserve.
 A personal injury lawsuit is intended to protect a victim from any financial impacts that these injuries have on them, and we will work to protect you as soon as possible.